ppaquay/RegModels/ReportDef.md

 ## Inference

-We may also run some tests to compare the mpg means between automatic and manual transmissions.
+We may also run some tests to compare the "mpg"" means between automatic and manual transmissions.

 ### T-test